eclipse-emfatic/emfatic-website/mkdocs/docs/index.md

 ### Sub-Packages

+!!! warning
+    While Ecore and Emfatic support nested/sub-packages, [their use is discouraged](https://eclipsesource.com/blogs/2013/03/19/emf-dos-and-donts-5/) as many tools that build on top of EMF don't work well with them.

 Ecore allows packages to be nested inside packages.
 In Emfatic, the syntax for nested packages differs from that of the main package.
 Nested package declarations are followed by a curly-brace bracketed